Wonderful subgroups of reductive groups and spherical systems

-\begin{corollary} \ \begin{enumerate} \item Any spherical root $\sigma\in\Sigma_X\setminus\widetilde\Sigma$ satisfies $\supp\,\sigma\subseteq S'$. \item The spherical system $\s_X$ has a tail in $\widetilde\Sigma$. \end{enumerate} \end{corollary} \begin{proof} The first assertion is immediate from the shape of the tail spherical roots: it is enough to start from $\widetilde\Sigma$ and then try to add another spherical root to it using the well known classification of wonderful varieties of rank $2$.
+\begin{corollary} Suppose that $H$ is a generic stabilizer of a wonderful $G$-variety $X$ with spherical system $\s_X$.
+Then: \begin{enumerate} \item any spherical root $\sigma\in\Sigma_X\setminus\tau$ satisfies $\supp\,\sigma\subseteq S(\tau)$, \item the spherical system $\s_X$ has a tail in $\tau$. \end{enumerate} \end{corollary} \begin{proof} The first assertion is verified by checking all possible spherical roots (of any wonderful $G$-variety) that could be supported on simple roots that are non-orthogonal to $\supp\,\tau$.
+This is easily accomplished using the classification of wonderful varieties of rank $2$.

-For the second assertion we must verify Definition~\ref{def:tails} and show the existence of a (*)-distinguished subset of colors $\Delta''_X$: this is just the subset of colors associated to the inclusion $H\subseteq M$. \end{proof}
+For the second assertion we must verify Definition~\ref{def:tails}: here it is enough to define $\Delta_X(\tau)$ to be the set of colors associated to the inclusion $H\subseteq K^\tau$. \end{proof}

-\begin{lemma} The localization of $\s_X$ in $S'$ is equal to $\s'$. \end{lemma} \begin{proof} We suppose at first that the tail is not of type $b(1)$, and let us call $H'$ a generic stabilizer of $X_{S'}$.
-We claim that $H'$ can be chosen to have $L_K$ as Levi factor.
+\begin{lemma} Under the assumptions of Corollary~\ref{cor:tails}, the localization of $\s_X$ in $S(\tau)$ is equal to $\s_{S(\tau)}$. \end{lemma} \begin{proof} We suppose at first that the tail is not of type $b(1)$, and let us call $H_\tau$ a generic stabilizer of the localization $X_{S(\tau)}$.
+We claim that $H_\tau$ can be chosen to have $L_{K_\tau}$ as Levi factor.